Skip to Main Content

 Expectations

-Research scholars are expected to assume responsibility for their research project during the year.
+Research scholars are expected to be based in Miami and assume responsibility for their research project during the year.
 This includes working closely with the mentor to refine the research aims and design, data collection, and data analysis.
 It is expected that the research will result in an original manuscript for submission to an appropriate peer-reviewed journal and a conference abstract submission.
-Each research scholar will present his/her research work at Bascom Palmer Eye Institute’s Annual Residents’ Day meeting.
+Each research scholar will present his/her research work at Bascom Palmer Eye Institute’s Annual Residents’ Day Meeting.
+Disbursement of stipends will be contingent on satisfactory progress through the program.

 Contact